zadyson/OTUStalker/README.md

 #### Authors: Zoe A. Dyson (zadyson[at]gmail[dot]com) & Lachlan B. M. Speirs

+## Please note that OTUStalker is now retired, and no longer updated as it has been superseded by other tools.

 ## Description:

 OTUStalker is a small software tool designed to be compatible with QIIME (v1.8.0).
 Its purpose is to retrieve data pertinent to a single taxonomic group, from a larger (presumably mixed) data set, therefore allowing the user to concentrate their efforts on the specific taxa of interest.
 In effect, OTUStalker is taking the place of a targeted PCR primer set.